theforeman/foreman-documentation/guides/README.md

 ### Variables

-The content in this repository is shared between the community Foreman docs and the Red Hat Satellite docs.
+The content in this repository is shared between the upstream Foreman community and branded downstream products such as Red Hat Satellite and orcharhino by ATIX.
 Therefore, never write "Foreman" or "Satellite" words directly, but use the following variables:

 | Variable | Upstream value | Downstream value |